tauthethirtythird/io_qp2_rule_kor/readme.md

 | 11 minutes | +25% attack received | YOUR CONSCIOUSNESS FADES… receive 25% more garbage |
 | 12 minutes | +5 permanent garbage (total 10) | THIS IS THE END. +5 PERMANENT LINES |

-> In 【Expert+】 fatigue effects are different, see later below for specifics
+> In 【Expert+】 Fatigue effects are different, see later below for specifics

 ## Mods